hellbox/srob-migration/content/reviews/the-poet-next-door.md

 name = "The poet next door"
 title = "The poet next door"
-dek = "Three new books from Seattle poets have absolutely nothing in common \u2014 or do they?\n" facebookauto = "New poetry books by Hannah Faith Notess, Sarah Mangold, and Amaranth Borsuk have nothing at all in common, unless you consider their Seattle-ness, in which case they have everything in common." twitterauto = "Three new books from Seattle poets have absolutely nothing in common \u2014 or do they?\n" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-multitude.md", "books/giraffes-of-devotion.md", "books/pomegranate-eater.md"]
+dek = "Three new books from Seattle poets have absolutely nothing in common \u2014 or do they?\n" type = "Review"facebookauto = "New poetry books by Hannah Faith Notess, Sarah Mangold, and Amaranth Borsuk have nothing at all in common, unless you consider their Seattle-ness, in which case they have everything in common." twitterauto = "Three new books from Seattle poets have absolutely nothing in common \u2014 or do they?\n" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-multitude.md", "books/giraffes-of-devotion.md", "books/pomegranate-eater.md"]